New Media Production -- Fall '12

 Course Listings:

-New Media Production - 61074 - CP 440 001
+New Media Production - 24429 - CP 440 - 001

-Required Text:
+Suggested Text:

 Description:

 The Internet is revolutionizing the way the world communicates.
 In this studio course, students will investigate how the Internet works, as well as explore relationships among design, technology, and user experience while developing web sites, information architectures, interface behaviors, and navigation systems.
-Topics include: HTML & XHTML authoring, Cascading Style Sheets, Javascript, open source software, as well as incorporating sound, video, and images into web pages.
+Topics include: HTML5 authoring, Cascading Style Sheets, Javascript, open source software, as well as incorporating sound, video, and images into web pages.
 We will also explore issues of privacy and social networking as well as the legal and ethical responsibilities of being a consumer and producer of web content.

 Syllabus:

-Aug 21
+Jan 21

-Introductions, The Internet, Basic Markup, HTML5
+Introductions, The Internet, & Basic HTML Markup

-Lecture Notes: Speedviewer's Guide to New Media
+Speedviewer's Guide to New Media

-Lecture Notes: Internet - Basic HTML
+Internet - Basic HTML

-Basic HTML template
+Code Example: Basic HTML template

-Aug 28
+Jan 28

 HTML Basics, Tables & CSS Style Basics

-Lecture Notes: HTML Basics, Tables & Lists
+HTML Basics, Tables & Lists

-Lecture Notes: CSS - Style
+CSS - Style

 Reading: